Working in Spain

 Most foreign nationals from outside the EU and EEA need a permit to work as an employee of a Spanish company.
 Once you have secured a job, your employer will request one on your behalf.

 Be aware that it can be challenging to find a job in Spain from abroad, given the bureaucracy and formalities.
-To find out more about relevant employment opportunities, contact the Spanish Chamber of Commerce in your home country.
+Contact the Spanish Chamber of Commerce in your home country to learn more about relevant employment opportunities.

 Useful links: